sfragkoul/sfragkoul.github.io/pages/CV.md

 - 09/20-09/21, 	**Master Student**, Aristotle University of Thessaloniki

-   Duties: Software development for the purposes of master thesis in collaboration with [Gravitational Waves Group|AUTh](https://niksterg.github.io/gw-group/) led by [Nikolaos Stergioulas](https://scholar.google.gr/citations?user=AXlRP8EAAAAJ&hl=el) which consisted of members from the departments of Informatics and Physics from AUTh and the department of Physics from UoA.
+   Duties: Software development for the purposes of master thesis in collaboration with [Gravitational Waves Group, AUTh](https://niksterg.github.io/gw-group/) led by [Nikolaos Stergioulas](https://scholar.google.gr/citations?user=AXlRP8EAAAAJ&hl=el) which consisted of members from the departments of Informatics and Physics from AUTh and the department of Physics from UoA.

 ### LANGUAGES